ciaranra/PECOS-alt/crates/pecos-clib-pcg/README.md

 ## Implementation

-This crate uses the `cc` build dependency to compile the existing C implementation from `clib/pecos-rng/src/rng_pcg.c` and provides safe Rust wrappers around the unsafe FFI functions.
+This crate uses the `cc` build dependency to compile the C implementation of PCG32 (64-bit state, 32-bit output).
+When building from the PECOS workspace, it uses the local C source files.
+When used as a dependency from crates.io, it automatically downloads the C source files from the PECOS GitHub repository.

+The PCG implementation is based on the work by Melissa E. O'Neill.
+For more information, visit http://www.pcg-random.org